dylan-lang/opendylan/documentation/library-reference/source/language-extensions/numbers.rst

 .. generic-function:: =
    :open:

+   :signature: = *object1* *object2* => *boolean*

+   :description:

       Tests its arguments to see if they are of the same magnitude.

-   :signature: = *object1* *object2* => *boolean*

 .. method:: =
    :sealed: